 The Arc of New Mexico released a guidance document on the use of supports by individuals with ID/D in a hospital setting.
-The document covers five areas, including: 1) The Difference Between Visitation and Support
+The document covers five areas, including:

-2) What Alternatives Might be Put Into Place

-That Would Not Require a Familiar Face-to-Face Support 3) Identifying and Documenting the Likely Support Needs of

-3) Identifying and Documenting the Likely Support Needs of the Individual

-4) Creating a Document Outlining Support Needs if Supports are Needed

-5) How to Achieve Individualized Advocacy at the Hospital to Attain These Accommodations.
+- 1) The Difference Between Visitation and Support - What Alternatives Might be Put Into Place That Would Not Require a Familiar Face-to-Face Support - 3) Identifying and Documenting the Likely Support Needs of the Individual - 4) Creating a Document Outlining Support Needs if Supports are Needed - 5) How to Achieve Individualized Advocacy at the Hospital to Attain These Accommodations.